ibm-cloud-docs/email-delivery/e-mail-delivery-service-server-side-configuration-sendmail-sendgrid.md

 ### Regenerate sendmail.cf
 {: #regenerate-sendmailcf}

 The sendmail.mc file is a collection of macros that expand into the real (and more complex) sendmail.cf config file.
-To make your changes accessible to Sendmail, regenerate sendmail.cf by using the m4 command:
+To make your changes accessible to Sendmail, regenerate sendmail.cf by using the m4 command.

    `m4 /etc/mail/sendmail.mc > /etc/mail/sendmail.cf`

 ## Restart Sendmail
 {: #restart-sendmail}

 Restart Sendmail by using the following command:

    `service sendmail restart`

 ## Test changes by using the command line mail utility
 {: #test-changes-with-cl-mail-utility}

 Test the changes by using the following command:

    `echo "Sendgrid and Sendmail" | mail -s "mail subject here" you@yourdomain.com`